Providing standards, tools and services

-packaging waste.
-At the moment, however, the EU Packaging and Packaging Waste
+Making sense of the EU Packaging and Packaging Waste Regulations

 Since we last reported on the PPWR in February, we have been working with our members to try to make sense of the upcoming challenges so that the industry can develop solutions in time to support the new regulations.
 At the same time we are attempting to influence the law makers to modify certain aspects of the current draft legislation to make it more easily applicable to automotive packaging practices.